 Industrial and agricultural roofs around Stoke-on-Trent

-The building stock in and around Stoke-on-Trent reflects its working history: factory and works buildings, post-war industrial units and trading-estate sheds through the city, and a broad spread of farm buildings across the surrounding Staffordshire countryside.
-From the 1960s to the 1980s, the default roof for much of this stock was asbestos cement sheeting, and a great deal of it is still in place, fifty or more winters on.
+Look around Stoke-on-Trent and you see the city’s working history in its buildings: factories, works, post-war industrial units and trading-estate sheds across the city, plus plenty of farm buildings out in the Staffordshire countryside.
+From the 1960s to the 1980s, asbestos cement sheeting was the default roofing for most of this stock.
+A lot of it is still in place, fifty or more winters on, and that means a practical question for owners and duty holders.

 Why condition decides everything

 Asbestos cement is a bound material.
-While the sheets stay intact, the fibres stay locked in the cement matrix, which is why regulators treat sound asbestos cement as something to be managed rather than automatically removed.
-Risk appears when sheets are broken, drilled, or weathered until the surface erodes and softens.
-So the first task on any roof near Stoke-on-Trent is not pricing; it is an honest condition survey of the sheets, laps, fixings and rooflights.
-Everything else follows from what that survey finds.
+As long as the sheets stay intact, the fibres stay locked in the cement.
+That’s why regulators say sound asbestos cement needs managing, not automatically ripping out.
+The risk appears when sheets break, get drilled, or weather so much the surface erodes and softens.
+So the first job on any roof near Stoke-on-Trent isn’t pricing.
+It’s an honest survey of the sheets, laps, fixings and rooflights.
+Everything else flows from what we find.

 Encapsulation: the lower-disruption route

-Where the survey confirms the sheets are sound, encapsulation keeps the roof and removes the risk pathway:
+If our survey confirms the sheets are sound, encapsulation keeps the roof and removes the risk pathway.
+Here’s how we do it:

-- Repairs to fixings, laps and flashings, with isolated sheet replacement where justified
+- Repairs to fixings, laps and flashings, with isolated sheet replacement where it makes sense.

-- Attention to rooflights and gutters, where most of these roofs actually leak
+- Full attention to rooflights and gutters.
+That’s where most of these roofs actually leak.

-The comparison with removal is straightforward: no strip-out, no full-roof asbestos disposal, the building in use throughout, and a cost that typically sits far below re-sheeting.
+The comparison with removal is simple: no strip-out, no full-roof asbestos disposal, the building stays in use throughout, and the cost is typically far below re-sheeting.
 For a working unit or an active farm building, avoiding weeks of disruption is often as valuable as the saving itself.

 When removal is the only honest advice

-Encapsulation has limits, and pretending otherwise would be dishonest.
-Sheets that are friable, soft, delaminating or broken across wide areas cannot be made safe with a coating; sealing them would simply cover a failing material while it continued to degrade.
-Roofs in that condition need removal by a licensed asbestos contractor and replacement, and if that is what we find, that is what we will tell you, in writing, even though it is not the work we would be doing.
-We would rather give you the right answer than the convenient one.
+Encapsulation has its limits.
+Pretending otherwise would be dishonest.
+Sheets that are friable, soft, delaminating or broken across wide areas can’t be made safe with a coating.
+Sealing them would just cover a failing material while it keeps degrading underneath.
+Roofs in that condition need removal by a licensed asbestos contractor and replacement.
+If that’s what we find, that’s what we’ll tell you, in writing, even though it’s not the work we’d be doing.
+We’d rather give you the right answer than the convenient one.

 Duty to manage and your records

-For non-domestic buildings, the Control of Asbestos Regulations 2012 require the duty holder to identify asbestos, record and review its condition, assess the risk and keep a written management plan.
-A surveyed and encapsulated roof supports every part of that: the material’s condition is documented, improved and easier to monitor, and the paperwork from the works slots into your asbestos register.
-We are based in the South East and work across England, with Stoke-on-Trent and Staffordshire comfortably within range.
+For non-domestic buildings, the Control of Asbestos Regulations 2012 mean the duty holder has to identify asbestos, record and review its condition, assess the risk and keep a written management plan.
+A surveyed and encapsulated roof supports every bit of that: the material’s condition is documented, improved and easier to monitor, and all the paperwork from the works slots straight into your asbestos register.
+We’re based in the South East and work across the UK.
+Stoke-on-Trent and Staffordshire are comfortably within range.
 If your roof dates from the asbestos cement era, book the survey and let the evidence set the plan.